urbit/urbit.org-reloaded/content/community/grants-and-bounties/host-two-urbit-meetups-10.md

 - When applying to work on the bounty, tell us a little about yourself and mention which city you'd be hosting the meetups in.
 - Proof of the meetups happening will be determined by the recordings of the presentations.
 Email links to these recordings to grants@urbit.org.
 - You have 100 days from the time of approval to complete this bounty.

+## Milestones

+### The first meetup is help
+0 stars
+The second meetup is held, and a recording of that meetup's talk or presentation is sent to grants@urbit.org.

+### The second meetup is help
+1 stars
+The second meetup is held, and a recording of that meetup's talk or presentation is sent to grants@urbit.org.